 Financial assistance is not available through the School of Preaching Ph.D. office.
 However, a Research Doctoral Grant is provided to Ph.D. students of good standing during the first eight semesters of their study at Southwestern Seminary.
 All inquiries regarding the grant or any other financial assistance should be made through the Student Financial Aid office of the seminary.

 The School of Preaching requires two research languages.
 Competency is demonstrated through the successful completion of research language examinations.
 For details on these examinations and means of language skill acquisition, contact the Ph.D. office.
 Research language requirements are also covered in the Ph.D.
 Student Handbook.
 Research languages must be completed by students prior to enrolling in PhD research seminars.

-Incoming students who are missionaries may petition their supervisor and the Associate Dean for the PhD Program to use an appropriate language from their mission field as a research language, provided that the language will serve as a research tool during doctoral studies.
-Language substitution petitions require the approval of the major supervisor and the Associate Dean for the Ph.D.
-Program.
+Incoming students who are missionaries may petition their supervisor and the Director of the Research Doctoral Program to use an appropriate language from their mission field as a research language, provided that the language will serve as a research tool during doctoral studies.
+Language substitution petitions require the approval of the major supervisor and the Director of the Research Doctoral Program.

 Minor Field Research Language Competencies:

 Ph.D. program minors do not require additional language competencies.

 Incoming Ph.D students may need to enroll in Focused Field Studies, advanced master's electives in the student's major field, during the first year of Ph.D. studies.
 Faculty from the student's major field and the Ph.D. office will determine the Focused Field Studies coursework for each incoming Ph.D. student.
 If deemed exceptionally prepared by the faculty from the student's major field and the Ph.D. office, students may be exempted from this requirement.